The following Corporate Crime practice note provides comprehensive and up to date legal information covering:

-This Tracker is designed to assist corporate crime practitioners keep up-to-date with forthcoming legislation which will impact their particular areas of practice.
+This tracker is designed to assist corporate crime practitioners keep up to date with changes to legislation as a result of Brexit which will impact their particular areas of practice.

-BREXIT: As of exit day (31 January 2020), the UK is no longer an EU Member State.
-However, in accordance with the transitional arrangements provided in Part 4 of the Withdrawal Agreement, the UK has entered an implementation period.
-During this period, the UK continues to be treated by the EU as a Member State for many purposes, though it will not participate in the political institutions and governance structures of the EU.
-The UK must continue to adhere to its obligations under EU law (including EU treaties, legislation, principles and international agreements), and to submit to the continuing jurisdiction of the Court of Justice of the European Union (CJEU)1380916, in accordance with the Withdrawal Agreement.
+Since exit day (31 January 2020), the UK has not been an EU Member State.
+In accordance with the transitional arrangements provided in Part 4 of the Withdrawal Agreement, the UK entered an implementation period during which the UK continued to be treated by the EU as a Member State for many purposes, though it could not participate in the political institutions and governance structures of the EU.
+During the transition period, the UK continued to adhere to its obligations under EU law (including EU treaties, legislation, principles and international agreements), and to submit to the continuing jurisdiction of the Court of Justice of the European Union (CJEU), in accordance with the Withdrawal Agreement.
+The implementation period ended on IP completion day (31 December 2020 at 11pm GMT).

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.